Nuclear, Plasma, and Radiological Engineering

 The Faculty of the Department are internationally recognized experts in the areas of: nuclear science and engineering, radiation processes and transport, materials science, thermal sciences, systems engineering, energy conversion processes and systems, plasma sciences and processing, fusion energy, radiation-based medical imaging and therapy, dosimetry and radiation protection, radiation detection analysis, reliability and risk analysis, energy systems, and international security.
 Graduate students in the Department are active participants and contributors to these areas of education and research and typically pursue careers in one of these areas.
 Graduate students in the Department are also encouraged to take part in course work and research activities in other engineering and science departments to complement their professional development in the nuclear engineering field.
 Opportunity also exists for specializing in:

-- computational science and engineering via the Computational and Science and Engineering (CSE) graduate option
+- computational science and engineering via the Computational and Science and Engineering (CSE) graduate transcriptable concentration

 - energy and sustainability engineering via the Energy and Sustainability Engineering (EaSE) graduate certificate option.